-Visually inspected from floor level.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plaster on the hard construction.
-Surfaces of exposed floors were visually inspected.
+The internal walls are of plastered masonry, lath-and-plaster and plasterboard construction.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber with fitted floor coverings throughout.
-Built-in cupboards were looked into but no stored items were moved.
+Flooring is of suspended timber construction with areas of fitted floor coverings.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were internal jemery and tatemen manage moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings and facings are of a timber variety.
-The kitchen is fitted with a range of floor and wall mounted units.
-Visually inspected.
+The internal doors, skirtings etc., are timber construction.
+The kitchen is fitted with base and wall mounted storage units and worktop surfaces.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gar fire within the living room.
-Visually inspected.
-Internal decorative finishes are a mixture of wallpaper and paint.
-NOT APPLICABLE THO I ALL LIONDEL Accessible parts of the wiring were visually inspected without removing fittings.
+All original fireplaces have been sealed.
+Internal decorations Visually inspected.
+Internal decorative finishes are painted and papered.
+Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains.
+Mains supply with the fuseboard located within the entrance hallway.